As a rehabilitation counselor, Tim Truzy is an expert in matching people to employment options.

 Economic Turmoil and Work

 For instance, a fired laborer may endure psychological issues.
 Substance abuse difficulties may become apparent.
-Housing and merely affording to eat can be impacted.
-Along with these struggles, the ability to provide ongoing child care during economic turmoil can be crippled.
-In short, various crises surface when the economy shudders.
+Housing and merely affording to eat can be constant sources of struggle.
+Along with these challenges, providing ongoing child care during economic turmoil can be crippled.
+In short, various problems surface when the economy shudders.

-5. Observe Mental and Emotional Well-Being can Suffer When Unemployment Happens
+Mental and Emotional Well-Being can Suffer When Unemployment Happens

 - Is the person planning retaliating physically?

 - Are emails exchanged with the business containing strong language?

 - Has the person made a plan to move on to a new job?